briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     25. _(25)_ "Nonresident" means an individual that is not a resident.

-    26. _(26)_ "Ohio Business Gateway" means the online computer network system, created under Section 125.30 of the ORC, that allows persons to electronically file business reply forms with state agencies and includes any successor electronic filing and payment system.
+    26. _(26)_ "Ohio Business Gateway" means the online computer network system, created under [Section 125.30][ORC Section 125.30] of the Ohio R.C., that allows persons to electronically file business reply forms with state agencies and includes any successor electronic filing and payment system.

     27. _(27)_ "Other payer" means any person, other than an individual's employer or the employer's agent, that pays an individual any amount